Arab League–Iran relations: Oman

-Palestinian Territories
+Palestine

 After the Islamic Revolution, the new theocratic government brought an end to the Iran–Israel relationship; it rescinded the country's recognition of Israeli sovereignty before closing the Israeli embassy in Tehran and repurposing it for the Palestine Liberation Organization.
-Iran officially endorses the destruction of Israel (or the "Zionist entity"), favouring the establishment of one Palestinian state encompassing both Israel and the Palestinian territories, with Jerusalem as its capital city.
+Iran officially endorses the destruction of Israel (or the "Zionist entity"), favouring the establishment of one Palestinian state encompassing both Israel and Palestine, with Jerusalem as its capital city.

 Several Palestinian militant groups, including Hamas, are close Iranian allies.
 The Iranian government also gives substantial assistance to the Hamas government in the Gaza Strip, which depends on foreign aid for an estimated 90% of its budget.
 Iranian support has not been unconditional however, and in July and August 2011, Iran cut funding to show its displeasure at "Hamas's failure to hold public rallies in support" of Syrian president Bashar al-Assad during the 2011 Syrian uprising.
 In part for this reason, Hamas was unable to pay the July salaries of its "40,000 civil service and security employees."

 Iran sometimes formally uses the term "Occupied Palestine" (e.g., on the Iranian passport) to refer to Israel.
 Before the Islamic Revolution, Israel regarded Pahlavi Iran—a non-Arab power on the periphery of the Arab world—as a natural ally and counterweight to Arab ambitions as part of the "alliance of the periphery" of Israeli prime minister David Ben-Gurion.